jsdf/coffee-react-transform/README.md

 Car = React.createClass
   render: ->
-    Vehicle({"doors": 4, "locked": (isLocked()), "data-colour": "red", "on": true}, FrontSeat(null),
+    Vehicle({"doors": (4), "locked": (isLocked()), "data-colour": "red", "on": true}, FrontSeat(null),
       BackSeat(null),
-      React.DOM.p(null, "Which seat can I take? ", (@props.seat))
+      React.DOM.p(null, "Which seat can I take? ", (@props?.seat or 'none')) )
-    )
 ```

 ### Getting Started
-`coffee-react-transform` simply handles preprocessing your coffeescript with JSX-style markup.
+`coffee-react-transform` simply handles preprocessing Coffeescript with JSX-style markup into valid Coffeescript.
 Instead of using it directly, you may want to make use of one of these more high-level tools:
 - For a drop in replacement for the `coffee` executable check out [coffee-react](https://github.com/jsdf/coffee-react).
-- If you want to be able to `require()` cjsx files on the server use  [node-cjsx](https://github.com/SimonDegraeve/node-cjsx) or [coffee-react](https://github.com/jsdf/coffee-react).
+- If you want to be able to `require()` CJSX files on the server use [node-cjsx](https://github.com/SimonDegraeve/node-cjsx) or [coffee-react](https://github.com/jsdf/coffee-react).
-- If you want to use cjsx via a browserify transform, take a look at  [coffee-reactify](https://github.com/jsdf/coffee-reactify) or [cjsxify](https://github.com/SimonDegraeve/cjsxify).
+- If you want to bundle CJSX files via browserify, take a look at [coffee-reactify](https://github.com/jsdf/coffee-reactify) or [cjsxify](https://github.com/SimonDegraeve/cjsxify).
 - For an equivalent to [react-quickstart](https://github.com/andreypopp/react-quickstart) see [react-coffee-quickstart](https://github.com/SimonDegraeve/react-coffee-quickstart).

 ### Installation